-District Board Meetings are held at the Savannah Regional Recreation Center in the Ashley Wilkes Room, located at 1545 Buena Vista Boulevard, The Villages, Florida.
+District Board Meetings are held at Savannah Recreation in the Ashley Wilkes Room, located at 1545 Buena Vista Boulevard, The Villages, Florida.
 Audio recordings of Board meetings, workshops or public hearings are available for purchase per Florida Statute 119.07 through the District Clerk for $1.00 per CD requested.
 Residents may also arrange to listen to audio recordings at the District office.
 Please call 352-751-3939 for requests or information.